Semantics meets attractiveness: Choice by salience: Choice by salience

 Theorem~\ref{THM:exists_chaos} raises a new query, concerning the ubiquity of moody choices when the size of the ground set grows larger and larger.
 Similarly to what Proposition~2 in \cite{KalaiRubinsteinSpiegler2002} states for the RMR model, we have:

 \begin{theorem} The fraction of moody choices tends to one as the number of items in the ground set goes to infinity. \end{theorem}

-The proof of Theorem~\ref{THM:chaos_rules} is long and involved.
-We present it in an Online Appendix, where we prove a more general result (Theorem~4), from which Theorem~\ref{THM:chaos_rules} follows.
-The proofs of Theorems~\ref{THM:exists_chaos}, \ref{THM:chaos_rules}, and~4 suggest that moodiness only arises for rather large sets of alternatives.
-This is compatible with empirical evidence: any DM who is presented with too many items tends to loose focus, and may end up randomly selecting one of them; moreover, the larger the ground set, the more likely this randomness appears.
+The proof of Theorem~\ref{THM:chaos_rules} is rather involved, in fact it requires elements of Ramsey Theory.
+We present it in Appendix B, where we prove a more general result (Theorem~\ref{THM:tail_fail_weakly_hereditary_asymptotically_fails}), from which Theorem~\ref{THM:chaos_rules} follows as a corollary.
+The proofs of Theorems~\ref{THM:exists_chaos}, \ref{THM:chaos_rules}, and~\ref{THM:tail_fail_weakly_hereditary_asymptotically_fails} suggest that moodiness only arises for rather large sets of alternatives.
+This is compatible with empirical evidence: any DM who is presented with too many items tends to loose focus, and ends up randomly selecting one of them; moreover, the larger the ground set, the more likely this randomness/irrationality surfaces.
+The fact that moody behavior only appears for large datasets also suggests that models employing too many rationales are empirically not desirable.

-As a consequence, if we partition the family of all finite choices into salience classes (that is, according to the minimum number of rationales needed for an RS), the class of moody choices does eventually collect almost all choices by Theorem~\ref{THM:chaos_rules}.
+By virtue of Theorem~\ref{THM:chaos_rules}, if we partition the family of all finite choices into `classes of rationality' (that is, according to the minimum number of rationales needed for an RS), the class of moody choices does eventually collect almost all choices.
 However, moodiness remains quite a rare phenomenon for a small number of alternatives.
-This consideration gives empirical content to the partition based on salience: in this approach, the possibility to justify choice behavior by using a number of rationales smaller than the number of items encodes a notion of `weak rationality'.
+This consideration gives empirical content to the partition based on salience: the larger the difference between the number of items and that of rationales, the more rational the choice behavior.